Kitware/tangelo/docs/index.rst

 alongside your HTML and JavaScript files**, running them on your behalf to do anything from retrieving a few database results for display, to engaging with powerful computational engines such as Hadoop to compute complex results.
-In other words, **Tangelo reimagines the web application by bringing Python into the fold**, bringing the richness of the Python standard library, and the galaxy of third-party Python libraries into the world of web programming.
+In other words, **Tangelo reimagines the web application by making Python a first-class citizen**, effortlessly integrating your Python code into your web applications without your having to adapt to complex web frameworks, worry about routing, or engage in the busy work of putting up application scaffolding.

 To help in creating these newly enriched web applications, Tangelo exports the Tangelo API, a collection of Python and JavaScript functions, standard plugins,